-Growing flowers in your vegetable garden offers many perks.
-Even if you have limited space in your vegetable garden, including a few flowers is a smart idea.
-Besides how quickly they can dress up a pedestrian vegetable patch, companion and interplanting offers benefits for all the plants, not the least of which is enticing more bees and pollinators into the vegetable garden.
-Many vegetable plants have flowers that aren't showy enough to attract their attention, even if they are high in nectar.
-Some bright blue, yellow and white flowers will fix that problem.
+Even if you have limited space in your vegetable garden, including a few flowers is a smart idea, and it is full of perks.
+Flowers quickly dress up a pedestrian vegetable patch.
+Flowers are used in companion planting to deter pests.
+Interplanting saves space and offers benefits for your vegetable plants, not the least of which is enticing more bees and pollinators into the vegetable garden.
+Many vegetables have flowers that are not showy enough to attract pollinators, even if they are high in nectar.
+Planting some bright flowers can fix that problem.

-There are also many studies about which plants are good for repelling pests and which attract beneficial insects.
-There's a lot of disagreement on this point and don't expect a few well chosen plants to put an end to your garden problems.
-However it's worth experimenting; you may just gain an edge.
-And if the flowers themselves are edible, you have the best of both worlds.
+Studies abound about which plants are good for repelling pests and which attract beneficial insects.
+There is a lot of disagreement on this point, and do not expect a few well-chosen plants to put an end to your garden problems.
+However, it is worth experimenting, and you may just gain an edge.
+If the flowers themselves are edible, then you get the best of both worlds.

 01 of 09

 Borage grows into a wide, gangly plant that is lovely in a cottage garden but can be somewhat messy in more formal borders.
 However, it is an herb that is right at home in a vegetable garden.
 The flowers are a beacon for bees and a delight for gardeners.
 Both the leaves and the flowers are edible, with a subtle, cool cucumber flavor.
 The plants are fast growing and can be direct seeded.
 After that, they tend to reseed themselves, so you will have an ample supply.

 Some flowers are pink and some blue.
 That can be caused by light, temperature, and other external conditions.
 But one theory is that the color changes as the flowers age and lose their pollen.
 Presumably, the blue color tells pollinators that the flower is no longer worth their effort.
 Pulmonaria, which is in the same family, does the same thing.